Synthesized-Infinity/Whatsapp-Botto-Xre/README.md

 ## Features [Not limited to]
 - Sticker ~ Create stickers or animated stickers, hassle free and smoothly.
-- Promotion/Demotion ~ Can Promote and demote members in the group.
+- Group Utils ~ Can promote demote and remove members in the group.
 - Anime ~ Get Anime information and data by either name or aid.
 - Manga ~ Get Manga information and data by either name or mid.
-- Character ~ Get Character information and data by either name or cid.
+- Character ~ Get Character information and data by either name or chid.
 - Many are on their way brr brr....

 ## Installation